-We have a deep-rooted history in Baltimore and the Jewish communities.
+We have deep roots in Baltimore and the Jewish communities.
 Joseph “Joe” Meyerhoff immigrated to Baltimore from Russia in 1906 as a young boy.
 He married Rebecca Witten in 1921 and they had three children: Peggy Meyerhoff Pearlstone, Harvey “Bud” Meyerhoff, and Eleanor “Ellie” Meyerhoff Katz.

 Their eldest child, Peggy established herself as a Baltimore leader in her own right.
 She was known for her commitment to The Associated: Jewish Community Federation of Baltimore, Jewish Family and Children’s Services, the Girl Scouts, Center Stage, and Goucher College, until her untimely death in 1974.

-Joe and Rebecca’s second daughter, Ellie, served as vice president of the Joseph Meyerhoff Fund and established her own funds with her husband Herb Katz.
-She became well known nationally for her leadership in Hillel and supported Jewish educational initiatives.
+Joe and Rebecca’s second daughter, Ellie, served as vice president of the Joseph Meyerhoff Fund and established her own foundation with her husband Herb Katz.
+She became well known nationally for her leadership in Hillel International and support of Jewish educational initiatives.
 She also provided significant leadership in the community of Broward County, Florida until her death at the age of 80 in 2014.

-In addition to directing the Funds’ grant-making until early 2000, Bud’s life has embodied his family’s legacy of philanthropy and leadership.
+In addition to directing the Joseph & Harvey Meyerhoff Family Charitable Funds’ grantmaking until early 2000, Bud’s life embodied his family’s legacy of philanthropy and leadership.
 He chaired the Johns Hopkins Health System, League for the Handicapped, and the United Way of Central Maryland.
-He was also prominent in a number of national real estate industry groups during his career, which spanned more than 30 years.
+He was also prominent in a number of national real estate industry groups during his career which spanned more than 30 years.

 Right Banner: Joseph Meyerhoff, Golda Meir, Samuel Rothberg